Pinus greggii

-Pinus greggii, or Gregg's pine, is a small to medium-sized pine native to eastern Mexico, found in two distinct regions.
+Pinus greggii, or Gregg's pine, is a small to medium-sized species of conifer in the family Pinaceae, a pine native to eastern Mexico, found in two distinct regions.
 It has an open crown and long and slender branches.
 The needles are in bundles of three with an average length of 11 cm.
 The cones are produced singly or in groups of up to ten.
 The bark on the upper trunk is smooth.
 Pinus greggii is introduced in several countries.

 Taxonomy

 The species was described by George Engelmann in 1868.

 Two varieties are accepted, sometimes treated at the higher rank of subspecies.